PhysioLabXR/PhysioLabXRDocs/source/index.rst

 When you have additional sensors like an eyetracker, the pupil size it captures is also a helpful feature in classifying ERPs (more info `here <https://onlinelibrary.wiley.com/doi/full/10.1111/psyp.12378>`_).
-Take a look at `this guide <tutorials/BuildMultiModalClassifier.html>`_ on how to build a multimodal classifier with PhysioLab\ :sup:`XR`.
+Take a look at `this guide <tutorials/BuildMultiModalClassifier.html>`_ on how to build a multimodal classifier with PhysioLab\ :sup:`XR`, and `this one <FixationDetection.html>`_ on how to create a real-time fixation detection algorithm to know where exactly the user's gaze is focused on.

 .. toctree::